• Skip to primary navigation

 Serving

-After your mousse chills in the refrigerator, simply enjoy as is, or top with your favorite garnishes.
+After your mousse chills in the refrigerator enjoy it as is, or top with your favorite garnishes.
 A few ideas include:

 Dairy-free chocolate avocado mousse topped with raspberry in a glass jar